Volunteers resources page

 Our volunteers are outside year-round monitoring wildlife movements and presence in Washington's Olympic and Cascade mountains and cross the border into British Columbia.
 Here you'll find information about projects underway, volunteer resources for the field including training documents, and contact information for project staff.

-See latest monitoring photos!
+See the VIDEO and latest monitoring photos!

 - Program application: Word doc (so that you can fill it out online) and PDF file.